 Over the years, we’ve had very good success in getting these charges dismissed or penalties minimized and keeping criminal records clean.
 Our strategy has worked time and time again, so we can be trusted to help.

 Sean McQuaid is a top-rated criminal defense attorney in Pinellas County.
-He is the President of the St. Petersburg Bar Association, a group of 1,100 lawyers and judges in the area.
+He was the President of the St. Petersburg Bar Association, a group of 1,100 lawyers and judges in the area from 2020-21.
 He is the managing partner at Battaglia, Ross, Dicus & McQuaid, P.A., one of Tampa Bay’s most prestigious law firms with the reputation and connections to make things happen.

 With decades of experience helping people like you, we believe there is no better place to help you fight or reduce a charge for resisting arrest in Florida.